jlramosr/graphql-prisma-challenge/README.md

 ### GraphQL API

 Go to `localhost:4000` to access to GraphQL API.
 We can do public queries and mutations without any security token.
 For logged operations, we need to execute the `login` query and add the obtained token in the Playground section of *HTTP HEADERS* in the same way as Prisma API Playground.
-This token will identify myself on the API and I will be already logged.
+This token will identify myself on the API and I will be already logged in.

 ![docs/graphql-api-token.png](docs/graphql-api-token.png)